AviatrixSystems/avxlabs-docs/docs/ace-automation-self-service/_sources/docs/1_introduction.md

 ### Course Objectives

 - Learn how to onboard, monitor, and protect existing cloud networks by deploying the Aviatrix Cloud Native Security Fabric (CNSF) using the Aviatrix Terraform provider.
-- Build a CI/CD pipeline using GitHub actions and Terraform HCL to implement changes to the CNSF based on new security requirements.
+- Build a CI/CD pipeline using GitHub actions and HCP Terraform to implement changes to the CNSF based on new security requirements.
 - Understand how Security, Networking, and Application teams can all collaborate via code to implement those requirements and reduce friction between those teams.
 - Build, extend and protect multicloud networks without prior deep coding or CSP experience by leveraging AI and the Aviatrix Terraform provider.